maxrothman/config/manual.md

     * Set "Left option key acts as" to +Esc
     * Change ⌥→ to "Send Escape Sequence" and "f"
     * Change ⌥← to "Send Escape Sequence" and "b"
-  * In the menu, run "Install shell integration"
+  * In the menu, check "Load shell integration automatically"

 ## Chrome
 * Install the following extensions:
   * UBlock Origin: does a better job at blocking paywalls than Adblock Plus
   * LastPass: obviously
-  * Stylus: custom themes for webpages.
-Install all the ones in the "stylish" dir.
-  * Event Merge for Google Calendar: visually merges identical events on multiple calendars
   * [Smooth Key Scroll](https://chrome.google.com/webstore/detail/smooth-key-scroll/gphmhpfbknciemgfnfhjapilmcaecljh):
     Scroll more easily with keyboard shortcuts.
 Settings:
     * ↓: 17px